Adamskoullos/ProDev/README.md

     * Issues can be easily shared and solved as a team and ideas can be easily discussed via the live-chat
     * Users can see what their team members are currently working on and what of their tasks are yet to be complete, allowing resources to be quickly reallocated for the greater good of the overall project
-* To quickly receive support and reduce downtime *Issues posted can be viewed by all team members so other team members that have already overcome the issue can quickly share their knowledge and get the project rolling again
+* To quickly receive support and reduce downtime
+    * Issues posted can be viewed by all team members so other team members that have already overcome the issue can quickly share their knowledge and get the project rolling again
 * To manage tasks and maintain high levels of productivity through staying organised and focused
-    * Each project has it's own task list providing the team and each developer focus direction
+    * Each project has it's own task list providing the team and each developer focus and direction
 * To maintain transparency and accountability
     * As each project and it's tasks can be viewed by every team member all team members are accountable to each other for their contribution and productivity